lbeckman314/liambeckman.com/code/matrix/index.md

 </div>

-This program adds, multiplies, transposes, and averages matrices!
-See it in action [here](https://asciinema.org/a/zjRyykwFxzX8SYoXAMemrWPk8).
+This program adds, multiplies, transposes, and averages matrices!  in action [here](https://asciinema.org/a/zjRyykwFxzX8SYoXAMemrWPk8).

 <br />
 <hr />